cpp-tutor/learnmoderncpp-tutorial/07-strings-containers-and-views.md

 ## Vectors and iterators

-If you remember one thing about C++ container types, of which `std::vector` is one, it should be that elements are meant to be manipulated using *iterators*.
-(We have seen the `std::string` member functions `insert()` and `erase()` being used with indices, however even these can use iterators instead.)
-An iterator is a pointer-like object that when dereferenced, yields exactly one object from within a container; the `begin()` and `end()` family of functions should each be thought of as returning an iterator, rather than a pointer.
+A key concept of C++ is that the Standard Library container types, of which `std::vector` is one, is that elements are meant to be manipulated using *iterators*.
+(We have seen the `std::string` member functions `insert()` and `erase()` being used with indices, however these can use iterators instead.)
+An iterator is a *pointer-like object* that when dereferenced, yields exactly one object from within a container; thus the `begin()` and `end()` family of functions should each be thought of as returning an iterator, rather than a pointer.

 The following program populates a `std::vector` of integers from user input, and then outputs it in numerically sorted order.